ds-lab/EsophagusVisualization/features/database.md

 ### LHM Data Management
 - **Data Input Requirements**
   - Data entry is only possible if a visit is selected.
   - LHM data can only be entered when the visit type is set to "Therapy" and the therapy type is "LHM".
+Otherwise, the input form is not shown.
 - **Data Handling**
   - Only one LHM Therapy can be associated with each selected visit.
   - The saved LHM Therapy data is displayed for easy reference in the interface.